 Part Two of the Dreamhunter Duet, Dreamquake, was published in 2007 by Harper Collins.
-It concludes the duet in the same spirit of deeply imagined and ingeniously constructed story that is both part myth and fairytale.
+It concludes the duet with a deeply imagined and ingeniously constructed story that is equal parts myth and fairytale.
 'Knox not only generates a riveting mystery and a forcefully original myth of place, but raises some challenging questions about power and freedom, artistic licence, the role of the storyteller, and the way that both history and the future are constructed around dreams and fantasies of one sort or another'.

 Dreamquake won the Michael L Printz Award in 2008 and an ALA Best book award in the same year.

 The follow-up to her award-winning novel The Vintner's Luck was published by Victoria University Press in 2009.
 The Angel's Cut is an evocative and wildly romantic new novel, set in 1929 boomtown Los Angeles.
-Into a world of movie lots and speakeasies comes Xas, student flier and wingless angel, determined only to go on living in the air while confronted by forces trying to keep him on the ground.
+Into a world of movie lots and speakeasies comes Xas, student flier and wingless angel, determined only to go on living in the air despite the voices that conspire to keep him on the ground.